Downtown Concert Series Celebrates Local Musicians. Homegrown in ... more

 Enjoy the unique traditions of the Festival of Native Peoples in Cherokee or listen to the indie bands at the Lexington Avenue Arts & Fun Festival.
 Whatever your musical tastes, Asheville's music festivals provide another compelling mix of musical sounds.

 People have been traveling to Asheville to hear music for generations.
 In 1928, the Asheville Chamber of Commerce asked local folklorist Bascom Lamar Lunsford to invite local musicians and dancers for an event to encourage tourism.

 His creation was the Mountain Folk and Dance Festival, which was so successful that it became a permanent event.
 Today, the combination of traditional music and mountain beauty remain a major draw for the city's multitude of visitors.
 And just as the Asheville area has grown, so has its range of musical offerings.

-To get your planning started, here's a brief overview of more than a dozen options in Asheville and around Western North Carolina:
+To get your planning started, here's a brief overview of a few annual festivals in the Asheville area: